 About Ndere Island National Park

-With its open landscapes and lakeside setting, Ndere Island National Park is well-suited for sports-based outings, team activities, offering visitors a refreshing blend of recreation, scenic beauty, and wildlife exploration in one of Kenya’s most distinctive island parks
+With its open landscapes and lakeside setting, Ndere Island National Park is well-suited for sports-based outings and team activities, offering visitors a refreshing blend of recreation, scenic beauty, and wildlife exploration in one of Kenya’s most distinctive island parks.

 - Tranquil Island Wilderness